Frequently Asked Questions - Safe Drinking Water for First Nations Act

 The Constitution Act takes precedence over all other federal laws, including this legislation.

 However, in order to ensure clean drinking water for First Nations, practical measures may need to be taken, measures that may impact certain Aboriginal and treaty rights.
 This work will be conducted in collaboration with First Nations.

-Q.10.
-Could First Nations have a role in compliance and enforcement of future federal regulations ?
+Q.8.
+Could First Nations have a role in compliance and enforcement of future federal regulations?

-A.10.
+A.8.
 Yes.
 The federal government will work with First Nations, provinces and territories to develop federal regulations.
-Options for enforcement will be discussed as part of the consultation process on the development of future federal regulations.
+Options for compliance and enforcement will be discussed as part of the consultation process on the development of future federal regulations.

-A.11.
+A.9.
 Yes.
-The Government has committed in the bill to work in partnership with First Nations to develop federal regulations and standards, based on the needs of each region.
+The Government has committed in the preamble of the Act to work with First Nations to develop federal regulations and standards, based on the needs of each region.
 The Government recognizes that many First Nation communities face unique water challenges and the ability to meet federal regulatory requirements may vary from province to province or territory to territory.